yl2/CDS/README.md

 To-Do's
 - Make a function to calculate default probability in decimal (defaultProb)
 - Make functions to calculate RecRisk01
-- Figure out the default swap curve used in the ISDA model (USD first)

 Existing R function files
 - calcUpfront.R calculates cash settlement amount from conventional spread